 The Queue Size subfield is an 8-bit field that indicates the amount of buffered traffic for a given TC or TS at the non-HE STA(#7710) sending this frame.
 A non-AP HE STA uses the Queue Size subfield to indicate the amount of buffered traffic intended for the STA identified by the receive address of the frame containing the QoS Control field.
 The Queue Size subfield is present in QoS Data and QoS Null frames sent by non-AP STAs with bit 4 of the QoS Control field equal to 1.
 The AP might(#7711) use information contained in the Queue Size subfield to determine the TXOP duration assigned to the STA or to determine the UL resources assigned to the HE STA (see 27.5.2 (UL MU operation)).

+When transmitted by an HE non-AP STA to its associated HE AP the Queue Size subfield contains a Scaling Factor subfield in its 2 LSBs (B8 and B9) and an unscaled value, UV, in its 6 MSBs (B10 to B15).
+The Scaling Factor subfield provides the scaling factor, SF, with an encoding that is shown in Figure 9-18d (Scaling Factor subfield encoding).
+The queue size value, QS, for an HE non-AP STA is calculated as follows:

+QS = 16*UV when the Scaling Factor subfield is 0

+QS = (1024 + 256 * UV) when the Scaling Factor subfield is 1

+QS = (17 408+ 2 048 * UV) when the Scaling Factor subfield is 2

+QS = (148 480 + 32 768 * UV) when the Scaling Factor subfield is 3(#8426, 8427)

 TGax Editor: Change the paragraphs below as follows (CID 8426, 8427):

-The queue size value is the total size, rounded up to the nearest multiple of 256 octets and expressed in units of 256 octets, of all MSDUs and A-MSDUs buffered at the STA (excluding the MSDU or A-MSDU of the present QoS Data frame sent by a non-HE STA and including the MSDUs or A-MSDUs contained in the (A- )MPDU containing the Queue Size subfield(#7868) sent by an HE STA) in the delivery queue used for MSDUs and A-MSDUs with TID values equal to the value in the TID subfield of this QoS Control field.
+The queue size value is the total size, rounded up to the nearest multiple of SF octets and expressed in units of SF octets, of all MSDUs and A-MSDUs buffered at the STA (excluding the MSDU or A-MSDU of the present QoS Data frame sent by a non-HE STA or a HE STA to a non-HE STA and including the MSDUs or A-MSDUs contained in the (A- )MPDU containing the Queue Size subfield(#7868) sent by an HE STA) in the delivery queue used for MSDUs and A-MSDUs with TID values equal to the value in the TID subfield of this QoS Control field.
+The SF when the queue size is sent to a non-HE STA is 256 octets, and is 1 octet if sent to an HE STA.

 A queue size value of 0 is used solely to indicate the absence of any buffered traffic in the queue used for the specified TID.
-A queue size value of 254 is used for all sizes greater than 64 768 octets.
-A queue size value of 255 is used to indicate an unspecified or unknown size.
+A queue size value of 254 is used for all sizes greater than 64 768 octets for a non-HE STA or a HE STA to a non-HE STA and 2 245 632 octets for an HE STA.(#8426, 8427) A queue size value of 255 is used to indicate an unspecified or unknown size.
 If an MSDU or A-MSDU(#7866) is fragmented and is not carried in an A-MPDU, then the queue size value can remain constant in all fragments even if the amount of queued traffic changes as successive fragments are transmitted.
-If an MSDU or A-MSDU(#7866) is fragmented and is carried in an A-MPDU, then the queue size bits 8-15 of the QoS Control field(#5435) is set as defined in 10.13.1 (A-MPDU contents).(#7869)
+If an MSDU or A-MSDU(#7866) is fragmented and is carried in an A-MPDU, then the queue size, bits 8-15 of the QoS Control field(#5435), is set as defined in 10.13.1 (A-MPDU contents).(#7869)

 27.5.2.5 HE buffer status feedback operation for UL MU